Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Marketing automation uses software to automate repetitive marketing tasks.
 This can include tasks such as sending emails, scheduling social media posts, and tracking customer interactions.

 Marketing automation can also be used to nurture leads through the customer journey by providing them with relevant content and offers at each stage of the journey.
-This can help to increase customer engagement and conversion rates.
+This can help to increase customer interactions, improve customer engagement metrics and drive conversion rates.

 Create lead nurturing workflows.
 Lead nurturing workflows are automated sequences of emails or other marketing messages that are sent to leads based on their actions.
 For example, you could create a lead nurturing workflow for leads who have downloaded a white paper from your website.
 This workflow could send the leads an email nurture drip over the next few weeks with additional information about your products or services.